AdguardTeam/KnowledgeBase/docs/android/features-overview.md

 ![Chrome](https://cdn.adguard.com/content/kb/ad_blocker/android/features/chrome.png)

 By tapping the icons, you will see a screen showing app-specific traffic to help you make more informed decisions.
-As can be noted, AdGuard is of help not only with ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.
+AdGuard is of help not only with ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.

 ## Filtering log